Are you looking for an easy way to get more blog comments?

 All you have to do is make it a requirement for users to leave a blog comment to enter your giveaway.

-In this example, from the WPBeginner Engage Facebook Group, they asked fans to comment on one of several blog posts and leave a link to their comment to win.
-This resulted in hundreds of blog comments and tons of interaction with their fans.
+In this example from the WPBeginner Engage Facebook Group, they asked fans to comment on one of several blog posts and leave a link to their comment to win.
+This resulted in hundreds of new comments and tons of interaction with their fans.

 You can run any contest from your WordPress website with a giveaway tool like RafflePress.

 You can get started quickly by choosing one of the pre-made giveaway templates designed to achieve specific giveaway goals.
-Then you can connect with social media platforms to increase your social followers and grow your website traffic through social sharing actions.
+Then you can connect with social media platforms, like LinkedIn, Facebook, and Twitter, to increase your social followers and grow your website traffic through social sharing actions.

-RafflePress comes with a drag and drop giveaway builder, making it easy to build contests quickly, with no coding required.
-It also integrates with popular email marketing services so you can grow your email list.
+RafflePress comes with a drag-and-drop giveaway builder, making it easy to build contests quickly, with no coding required.
+It also integrates with popular email marketing services to grow your email list.

 Just click the action to add it to the giveaway widget and tell users what you want them to do.
 You can also ask them to post the link to their comment to verify their entry.